-After Wang’s monster 2016 season, Lamigo Monkeys immediately extended Wang’s contract to a 5-year deal with a 400% salary increase.
+After Wang’s monster 2016 season, the Lamigo Monkeys immediately extended Wang’s contract to a 5-year deal with a 400% salary increase.
 (Here’s an infographic about monthly salary after winning rookie of the year award)

 王柏融 (Wang Po-Jung) CPBL Stats